raymondkim777/SmartCalendarUpdated/README.md

 ![image](https://github.com/user-attachments/assets/a0c379df-0773-45ed-95cc-3eccb7e13f58)

-The group and day views are similar (the gropu day is shown above), and both were created manually.
+The group and day views are similar (first image), and both were created manually.
 The horizontal lines are flexible, allowing for up to 6 events to fit within each cell.
 Events can also span multiple cells, or even multiple days.
 Overlapping events are not supported - the website assumes only one event will be active at a time.
 This makes sense, as a user cannot attend two separate events simultaneously.

 #### Navigation